Restoring Glory to Trinity

 Among Trinity’s more illustrious members and clergy were:

-Rev. William Porcher DuBose, founder of the University of the South’s School ofTheology one of the foremost theologians of the Episcopal Church
+Rev. William Porcher DuBose, founder of the University of the South’s School ofTheology one of the foremost theologians of the Church

 John A. Calhoun, nephew of U.S. Vice President John C. Calhoun